 - Data Plan Compatibility

-When Apple announced FaceTime over Cellular Data, there was a catch: the option was available only for iPhone 4S, iPhone 5 and the new iPad (3rd gen).
-So, if you have an iPhone 4, upgrading to iOS 6 or 6.0.1 will not provide you an option to use FaceTime over Cellular data.
+When Apple announced FaceTime over Cellular Data, there was a catch: the option was available only for iPhone 4S, iPhone 5, 5s/5c, and iPad 3 and newer (including iPad mini 1 and 2).
+So, if you have an iPhone 4, upgrading to iOS 7.x will not provide you an option to use FaceTime over cellular data.
 You need compatible devices.

-Of course, jailbreaking your iPhone lets you download FaceBreak or other similar tweaks which enable FaceTime over cellular data in iOS 5, 5.1 etc.
+Of course, jailbreaking your iPhone lets you download FaceBreak or other similar tweaks which enable FaceTime over cellular data.